sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 OCaml is only improving.
 However, in the meanwhile there is a lot that is right about OCaml that keeps drawing me back and is worth recalling:

-* The type system while nowhere near Haskell has a LOT to offer.
+* The type system while less impressive than Haskell's has a LOT to offer.
 It mostly fits in my head unlike Haskell
 * The language has arguably better fundamental choices: no `undefined`, simpler exceptions (Haskell exceptions are vexing!), reliable backtraces
-* A simple enough runtime (compared to, say, Haskell)
+* A simple enough runtime (compared to, say, Haskell).
+Much much simpler than JVM, CLR.
-* Lack of laziness (controversial opinion but this is my preference!)
+* Not lazy by default (controversial opinion but this is my preference!)
 * The compiler/type checker is super-fast and everything just feels responsive, lightweight and fast.
 I read somewhere that in terms of compilation speed/type system features ratio, it is probably best in class.
 I agree with that!
   Think of the OCaml compiler being like the Golang compiler in speed but delivering so many more features!
 * A very nice and consistent traditional class/object system in case you want that.
 "Objects/Classes done well".
 Newer anchor OCaml libraries like Eio use objects/classes quite extensively
 * Predictable, simple execution model
 * Simple enough FFI.
 Building bindings with C libraries is nowhere as simple as Rust's bindgen but there are things like [ppx_cstubs](https://github.com/fdopen/ppx_cstubs) which makes things very simple.
-Please note that it is simply not possible to be as good as Rust's bindgen because there is GC in OCaml which makes FFI a bit more complex.
+Please note that it is simply not possible to be as good as Rust's bindgen because there is GC in OCaml which makes FFI a bit more complex
+* Algebraic Effects (untyped for now, probably typed in a future OCaml version)
+* Proper tail calls
+* Great performance with garbage collection

 OCaml can feel like a scripting language sometimes though everything is actually very strongly typed!
 There are many places where OCaml could profitably replace Python.
 You could build mostly everything in OCaml and get great performance